 Not sure what you need or if it will be right for you?
 Schedule a Myofascial Stretching Appointment, and I will help you decide which items will help you most.
 Then I will instruct you in the safe use of the equipment so you can try before you buy.
 Watch my short video below to get more familiar with the items I recommend.

 There are a variety of options within each category below.
 Clink on the picture of the products to follow the link to Amazon.com.
 You may need to disable your pop-up blocker or ad-blocker extensions if you cannot see the pictures of the products.

-The best therapy balls are dense, but have some give when you press into them.
-They also have a “sticky” opposed to a slippery surface, so they do not easily slip away from you when you lean into them.
+The best therapy balls are dense but have some give when you press into them.
+They also have a “sticky” surface instead of slippery, so they do not easily slip away from you when you lean into them.
 Using balls that are too hard is not safe for many people and can damage tissues.
 Balls that are too soft, such as tennis balls, are not as effective and more difficult to use.
-It is also best to find a set of therapy balls that come in a pair and includes a bag or pouch so they can be used together or individually.
-This allows more options in your stretching routine.
+It is also best to find a set of therapy balls that come in a pair and include a bag or pouch so they can be used together or individually.
+The pouch allows more options in your stretching routine.

 The ActiveProZone therapy ball is also in my toolkit.
 I recommend this set for larger people.
 They are slightly larger (2.75 inches), but still come in set with a mesh bag for using together or individually.